coding-dojo-data-science/Project1_Exemplar/README.md

     - This gave a good baseline for all of the numeric and categorical columns for univariate EDA.

   - Expanatory Data Analysis
-    - To visualize the data for explantory purposes, three bargraphs were chosen, one linegraph and one scatterplot were chosen.
+    - To visualize the data for explantory purposes, three bargraphs were chosen and one linegraph was chosen.
     - The bargraphs were chosen to show how the categories compare to each other.
     - Finally, a linegraph was chosen to show the trend of salaries over the past three years.